Contract automation

 Best Practices to Implement While Automating Contract Workflow

-Automating contract workflow not only speeds up processes but also helps organizations reduce risks.
-Below are five best practices every business should follow to get the maximum value from contract automation.
+Automation of contract workflow does not only accelerate the processes but also assists organizations to mitigate risks.
+The following are the five best practices that any business should consider to achieve the best out of contract automation.

 1) Use AI for Contract Summary

-AI feature summarize contracts highlight the most important points such as payment terms, renewal dates and liability clauses.
+AI feature summarize contracts are used to emphasize the most significant aspects of a contract, including payment terms, renewal dates and liability clauses.

-For legal teams, this means less time spent on repetitive reviews and more focus on strategic risk analysis.
+In the case of legal teams, it will imply less time on repetitive reviews and more emphasis on strategic risk analysis.

 2) Define Clear Contract Lifecycle Stages

-This typically includes drafting, internal review, negotiation, approval, execution, storage, and renewal or termination.
+This usually involves drafting, internal review, negotiation, approval, execution, storage and renewal or termination.

 3) Set Role-Based Access Controls

-Role-based access ensures that only authorized individuals can view, edit, approve, or sign specific parts of the contract.
+Role-based access will make sure that only authorized people can access, modify, approve, or sign certain sections of the contract.

-For example, a sales manager may only access commercial terms, while the legal team has full access to clauses and risk provisions.
+For example, a sales manager can only see commercial terms but the legal team can see all the clauses and risk provisions.

 • Average contract cycle time

-Its AI-powered capabilities allow teams to quickly summarize contracts, suggest alternative clauses, and efficiently manage obligations and potential risks.
+Its AI-based features enable the teams to summarize contracts fast, propose alternative clauses, and effectively handle obligations and possible risks.

-The platform seamlessly integrates with Microsoft 365 apps like SharePoint, Microsoft Teams, Outlook, Word, and MS Copilot, providing a unified workflow for all contract-related activities.
+The platform is also integrated with Microsoft 365 applications such as SharePoint, Microsoft Teams, Outlook, Word, and MS Copilot, which offers a single workflow to all contract-related tasks.

 Conclusion